INFO 294 Creating a Custom Internship

 - Be sure that both you and the site supervisor are aware of and fulfill your respective responsibilities

 - Connect Dr. Linda Main (Linda.Main@sjsu.edu) with the internship site supervisor contact information so that she can follow up to see if the site is willing to sign a University Organization Agreement and follow the steps outlined here.
 A site cannot be approved to host an intern for credit unless this agreement is signed This step should not be handled by a student.
 Provide the contact e-mail address to Dr. Main and she will follow up.
+Note: Getting an agreement signed can take several weeks so be sure to start the process for a custom internship at least 8 -10 weeks before you want to undertake the internship

 - Site supervisors must: